fmadore/IWAC-overview/README.md

 - Summary statistics showing total items and publication years range
 - Responsive design that adapts to different screen sizes

+### Word Distribution

+The Word Distribution visualization uses a treemap to show the distribution of word counts across items, organized by country and item set.

+Features:
+- Interactive treemap visualization with hover effects and detailed tooltips
+- Hierarchical organization of data by country and item_set_title
+- Rectangle sizes proportional to word counts
+- Zoom functionality to focus on specific countries with a "Back to All" option
+- Detailed tooltips showing word count, item count, average words per item, and percentage statistics
+- Color-coding by country with lighter shades for item sets
+- Summary statistics showing total items with word count, total words, and average words per item
+- Responsive design that adapts to different screen sizes

 ## Creating New Visualizations

 To add a new visualization to the application: